NormieCodes/Restaurant/README.md

 # Restaurant

-# this project is under development from scatch
+# this project is under development from scratch